celo-org/developer-tooling/docs/command-line-interface/account.md

     local, localhost => 'http://localhost:8545'
     alfajores => Celo Alfajores Testnet,
     mainnet, celo, forno => Celo Mainnet chain',

+  --derivationPath=<value>

+    Derivation path in the format "m/44'/coin_type'/account'" or an alias

+    Choose a different derivation Path (Celo's default is "m/44'/52752'/0'").
+Use "eth" as an alias of the Ethereum derivation path ("m/44'/60'/0'").
+Recreating the same account requires knowledge of the mnemonic, passphrase (if any), and the derivation path. (use changeIndex, and addressIndex flags to change BIP44 positions 4 and 5)
 ```

 _See code: [src/commands/account/new.ts](https://github.com/celo-org/developer-tooling/tree/master/packages/cli/src/commands/account/new.ts)_